James Byrne (archbishop of Dubuque): Priesthood

 On June 3, 1933, Byrne was ordained a priest for the Archdiocese of Saint Paul by Archbishop John Murray at St. Paul Cathedral in St. Paul.
 After his ordination, the archdiocese assigned Byrne as a curate at St. Peter's Parish in Mendota, Minnesota.
 He continued his studies at the Catholic University of Leuven in Leuven, Belgium, where he earned a Doctor of Sacred Theology degree in 1937.
 His thesis was titled: "Idea of Development of Doctrine in Anglican Writings of John Henry Newman."

-Following his return to Minnesota, Byrne served as professor of philosophy and theology (1937–45) and academic dean (1941–45) at the College of St. Thomas.
-He was also a part-time professor of theology at the College of St. Catherine (1940–47) and a professor of theology at St. Paul Seminary (1945–47).
+Following his return to Minnesota, Byrne served as professor of philosophy and theology (1937 – 1945) and academic dean (1941 – 1945) at the College of St. Thomas.
+He was also a part-time professor of theology at the College of St. Catherine (1940 – 1947) and a professor of theology at St. Paul Seminary (1945 – 1947).
 In addition to his academic duties, he served as a chaplain at local religious institutions.

 Auxiliary Bishop of Saint Paul

-On May 10, 1947, Byrne was appointed auxiliary bishop of the Archdiocese of St. Paul and titular bishop of Etenna by Pope Pius XII.
-He received his episcopal consecration on the following July 2 from Archbishop Amleto Cicognani, with Bishops Thomas Welch and Francis Schenk serving as co-consecrators, at St. Paul Cathedral.
-He selected as his episcopal motto: Ad Jesum Per Mariam (Latin: "To Jesus through Mary").
-As an auxiliary bishop, Byrne served as pastor of the Church of the Nativity Parish in St. Paul (1948–56).
+On May 10, 1947, Byrne was appointed auxiliary bishop of St. Paul and titular bishop of Etenna by Pope Pius XII.
+He received his episcopal consecration on July 2, 1947, from Archbishop Amleto Cicognani, with Bishops Thomas Welch and Francis Schenk serving as co-consecrators, at St. Paul Cathedral.
+He selected as his episcopal motto: Ad Jesum per Mariam (Latin: "To Jesus through Mary").
+As an auxiliary bishop, Byrne served as pastor of Nativity Parish in St. Paul (1948 – 1956).

 Bishop of Boise

-Following the death of Bishop Edward Kelly, Byrne was appointed the fourth Bishop of Boise, Idaho, on June 16, 1956.
-His installation took place at Cathedral of St. John the Evangelist on August 29 of that year.
+Following the death of Bishop Edward Kelly, Pius XII named Byrne as the fourth bishop of Boise on June 16, 1956.
+His installation took place at Cathedral of St. John the Evangelist in Boise, Idaho, on August 29, 1956.
 He remained in Boise for nearly six years.